TNTurnerLab/Tortoise/README.md

 ```

-Example .bam files are found in the test_code folder for testing purposes.
+Alternatively, small example .bam files can found in the `test_code` folder for faster testing purposes.
+These .bam files were created from the 30x .cram files above, isolated to a small region of chromosome 5.

-To download our GRCh38 reference, please use the following:
+To download the GRCh38 reference, please use the following:
 ```
 wget -q http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa
 ```

 If you would like to download the RepeatMasker files, please use the following links: